 Select from the drop down list or type your match.
 Depending on the Condition, the Match maybe blank.
 For example if the Condition is Request Header the match might be User-Agent

 Sense:

 Select from the drop down list.
-There are only two option Does and Doesn't
+There are only two option Does and Doesn't than one Check in the same line then please use Match Regex.
+Example Check = Match RegEx, Value = item1|intem2|item3

 Check: